lyz-code/blue-book/docs/linux/mkdocs.md

 * `items`: Nested List with full navigation of Sections, SectionPages, Pages, and Links.
 * `pages`: Flat List of subset of Pages in nav, in order.

+The `Navigation` object has no `__eq__` method, so when testing, instead of trying to build a similar `Navigation` object and compare them, you need to assert that the contents of the object are what you expect.

 ### [Page](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py#L18)